nathanshelly/parcheesi/TestPlan.md

 - Enter a pawn when there is a blockade of not our color

 #### Main cheats
+- Move a pawn of illegal ID
+- Move a pawn of not our color
 - Moved pawn to invalid location
     - Moved it past the home row
     -